ericssmith/presentations/vtcc9/vtcc9_links.md

 ### - Assigning Meanings to Programs

-*"The basis of our approach is ... an association of a proposition with each connection in the flow of control through a program."*
+>The basis of our approach is ... an association of a proposition with each connection in the flow of control through a program.

 https://classes.soe.ucsc.edu/cmps290g/Fall09/Papers/AssigningMeanings1967.pdf